techiescamp/kubernetes-learning-path/README.md

 - [Kubernetes Architecture Explained](https://devopscube.com/kubernetes-architecture-explained/) <sup>Blog</sup>

-### 3.Learn to Setup Kuberntes Cluster
+### Learn to Setup Kuberntes Cluster

-There are many ways to set up a Kubernetes cluster.
-The following are the recommended ones.
+As DevOps engineers, gaining a thorough understanding of each component and cluster configuration is crucial to work in production environemnts.
+Though there are various methods for deploying a Kubernetes cluster, it is advisable to learn how to set up multi-node clusters from scratch.
+This allows you to gain knowledge on concepts such as High Availability, Scaling, and Networking, and simulates a real-world project.

+Additionally, mastering the configuration of multi-node clusters can be beneficial for interviews and building confidence in your abilities.
+The following are recommended ways to establish a Kubernetes cluster.

 - [Kubernetes the Hard Way](https://github.com/kelseyhightower/kubernetes-the-hard-way)<sup>Github</sup>
 - [Kubeadm Cluster Setup](https://devopscube.com/setup-kubernetes-cluster-kubeadm/)<sup>Blog</sup>